mbrukman/why-svelte/readme.md

 After using Svelte for a year, I can comfortably claim it extends the web’s languages with taste and restraint, and for our team it’s worth the costs and risk.
-By extending the web's languages instead of replacing them like [Elm](https://elm-lang.org/) and [Dart](https://dart.dev/) do, Svelte will work with future versions of the standards - ES2042 here we come.
+By extending the web’s languages instead of replacing them like [Elm](https://elm-lang.org/) and [Dart](https://dart.dev/) do, Svelte will work with future versions of the standards - ES2042 here we come.
-(design conflicts are possible — that's where restraint is important)
+(design conflicts are possible — that’s where restraint is important)

 ### reactive syntax is for components only